 Admitting our own mistakes at work is not easy.
 But it’s important to understand how our actions affect others.
 Recently, I gave the wrong information to a client by accident.
 When I realized my mistake, I felt really bad and decided to fix it.
 I contacted the customer, said sorry for the confusion, and gave them the correct details.
 It was hard, but I knew it was the right thing to do.
 To avoid repeating the same mistake in the future, I will always double-check information before telling it to customers.
 Being a responsible worker means learning from our mistakes and making changes for the future.

 7. An employee is distracting their colleagues

-After receiving feedback from my manager and colleagues, I took immediate action to correct my behavior.
-I started using headphones while listening to music, took my phone calls in a private area, and limited my breaks to avoid disrupting others.
-I also made sure to apologize to my colleagues for any inconvenience I may have caused.
+After receiving feedback from my boss and colleagues, I quickly made some changes.
+To avoid being a distraction at work, I now wear headphones when listening to music, only answer my phone in a quiet area, and take shorter breaks.
+I also apologized to my coworkers for any inconvenience I may have caused.